 Exporting your goods from the U.S. can be done in multiple ways and, as you’re well aware, arranging your shipments can be challenging.
 That’s why questions about whether a standard or a routed export transaction makes the most sense for your business should never go unanswered.

 Here at ATS International (a division of Anderson Trucking Service), we’ve participated in many standard and routed export procedures over the years.

 Standard export transactions — where the U.S. Principal Party in Interest (USPPI) handles the filing of all export documents — make the most sense for companies exporting from the U.S. And, for the most part, routed exports should be avoided whenever possible.

 However, understanding what standard exports entail and why routed transactions aren’t usually in the interest of a U.S.-based exporter is important.
 Laying this foundation of knowledge will leave you far better suited to manage your international shipments going forward — helping you avoid costly mistakes in the future.

 Regarding standard and routed international exports, there are four major terms that you’ll need to understand.
 You’ll encounter these terms — and their corresponding acronyms — frequently as you, your consignee and all third-party providers coordinate each load’s transit.

-- U.S. Principal Party of Interest (USPPI)
+- U.S. Principal Party in Interest (USPPI)

-- Foreign Principal Party of Interest (FPPI)
+- Foreign Principal Party in Interest (FPPI)